mrshanas/ssap/README.md

 Amala yangu web self service application is a web version of [amala yangu mobile application](https://play.google.com/store/apps/details?id=org.mifos.amalayangu), as self service mobile application for Microfinance users to access their accounts informations (i.e Loan accounts, Share and Saving accounts).

+## API Documentation

+Both Amala Yangu web and mobile use the same API's.
+And this API's Documentation can be found in [ SELF SERVICE section](https://demo.amalastaging.co.tz/api-docs/apiLive.htm#selfbasicauth)

 ## Build procress

 To start working on Amala yangu web application follow this instructions:-